UPDATED 20 February 2018

 Although lots of people might jump at any excuse to get out of the cleaning, the health benefits of a clean home are immeasurable - and that's before you take into account the exercise factor.
 Indeed, if you don't tackle mould in the home, it can have very serious health consequences.
 This is the advice from the NHS on mould and damp.

-A recent survey from Norway has found that some cleaning products may have an affect on lung health.
+Research from the University of Bergen, Norway has found that some cleaning products may have an affect on lung health.
 Similar studies are being carried out in the UK.
-Details of the survey results have been released by The Daily Mail .
+Details of the survey results have previously been released by The Daily Mail .
 Another article appeared on the 16th February 2018 on the BBC site.

 The long term Norwegian study found that occupational cleaners had 17% reduced lung function, but it also found a 14% reduction for women using cleaning products in the home.

 Of course, this doesn't mean that all cleaning products are bad for your health.
 Ingredients linked to asthma include Benzalkonium chloride, Chlorine-based agents (bleach), some fragrances and Isothiazolinones.

 A similar long term study by Harvard and Inserm claims that regular use of bleach could lead to a greater risk of COPD.
 Many UK papers covered the story, including The Guardian.